There is currently one course available that you will find below.

 I think what most TEFL courses sell to new teachers is not so much training, but a peace of mind.
 It can be stressful moving to a foreign country and I think many people just want security and a peace of mind.

-But getting a job is just the beginning and security is an illusion.
+But security is an illusion and getting a job is just the beginning.

 Are you trying to find a reputable, internationally recognized, 120 hour course with an accredited certificate and a guaranteed job?